Nama ERP DocsNama ERP Docs

 ORDER BY columns

-At runtime, the server builds WHERE clause expressions from the widget's cross-filter bindings and replaces $FILTERS$ with them:
+At runtime, the server builds WHERE clause expressions from the widget's cross-filter bindings and replaces /*AND-FILTERS*/ with them:

-• If no filters are active: $FILTERS$ becomes 1=1
+• If no filters are active: /*AND-FILTERS*/ is removed (empty string), leaving the query unchanged

-• If filters are active: $FILTERS$ becomes expr1 AND expr2 AND expr3
+• If filters are active: /*AND-FILTERS*/ becomes AND expr1 AND expr2 AND expr3

 Query Rules

-1. Always include $FILTERS$ — even if the widget has no cross-filter bindings.
+1. Always include /*AND-FILTERS*/ — even if the widget has no cross-filter bindings.
 The server expects it.

-3. For EChart widgets, the column names in the SQL must match the column names referenced in dataMapping (e.g., categoryColumn, valueColumn, series column).
+5. For EChart widgets, SQL column names must match the names referenced in dataMapping (categoryColumn, valueColumn, series column, etc.).

 Example